-This means anyone who claims they that have been assaulted and wants to sue Uber can pursue their case in open court and appeal for a trial by jury.
-The San Francisco based ride-hailing company confirms that it’s ending the use of forced arbitration agreements for employees, riders, and drivers.
+This means anyone who claims they have been assaulted and wants to sue Uber can pursue their case in open court and appeal for a trial by jury.
+The San Francisco-based ride-hailing company confirms that it’s ending the use of forced arbitration agreements for employees, riders, and drivers.

-Last month, Susan Fowler, the former Uber engineer who authored a 2017 viral blog post about sexual harassment endured while working there, said: “We need to end the practice of forced arbitration,” she wrote on April 12,” legal loopholes companies use to cover up their illegal treatment of employees.”
+Last month, Susan Fowler, the former Uber engineer who authored a 2017 viral blog post about sexual harassment she endured while working there, said: “We need to end the practice of forced arbitration,” she wrote on April 12,” legal loopholes companies use to cover up their illegal treatment of employees.”
 And now, her former employer is doing just that.
-Uber will no longer require its US riders, drivers, or employees to forcefully arbitrate individual claims of sexual assault or harassment, chief legal officer Tony West announced.
+Chief legal officer Tony West announced that Uber will no longer require its US riders, drivers, or employees to forcefully arbitrate individual claims of sexual assault or harassment.